weymanf/asteroid-js/README.md

   + W A S D to move.
 F to Fire.
 B for bomb.
 T to spawn more asteroids.
   + This was made entirely of javascript and canvas

+To play just clone the game and open up index.html